pagkly/Zed/Investopedia3/Umbrella Insurance Policy.md

 Umbrella Insurance Policy
 ## What Is an Umbrella Insurance Policy?

-An umbrella insurance policy is extra [liability insurance](https://www.investopedia.com/terms/l/liability_insurance.asp) coverage that goes beyond the limits of the insured's homeowners, auto, or [watercraft insurance](https://www.investopedia.com/terms/w/watercraft-insurance.asp).
+An umbrella insurance policy is extra [[liability insurance]](https://www.investopedia.com/terms/l/liability_insurance.asp) coverage that goes beyond the limits of the insured's homeowners, auto, or [[watercraft insurance]](https://www.investopedia.com/terms/w/watercraft-insurance.asp).
 It provides an additional layer of security to those who are at risk of being sued for damages to other people's property or injuries caused to others in an accident.
 It also protects against libel, vandalism, slander, and invasion of privacy.

 ### Key Takeaways